$ cd /projects/chordkiller

 elimination, or something else — more taps means more real.

-- Timing violations are the norm, not the exception.
+- Timing violations are common during rapid iteration.
 This project

 - The hardest problems are at domain boundaries.
 Not inside the